rigdev/docs/docs/storage/buckets.md

 ## Deleting Buckets

-As buckets in Rig are references to Buckets for the given providers, it is both possible to actually delete the buckets in the backend or simply unlink them to Rig.
-In order to delete a bucket, the endpoint `DeleteBucket`can be used.
-In order to simply unlink the bucket, the `UnlinkBucket`endpoint can be used.
-Both endpoints takes the rig bucket name as input.
+As buckets in Rig are references to Buckets for the given providers, it is possible to either delete the buckets in the backend or simply unlink them to Rig.
+To delete a bucket, the endpoint `DeleteBucket` can be used and to unlink the bucket, the `UnlinkBucket`endpoint can be used.
+Both endpoints take the Rig bucket name as input.

 <Tabs>
 <TabItem value="go" label="Golang SDK">